testingprofessional/SwaggerPetstoreApiTesting/README.md

     }
   ```

-  When using tables in the feature file, make sure using the ^ and $ in the @Given @When and @Then definitions
+  When using tables in the feature file, make sure using the ^ and $ in the @Given @When and @Then definitions.
-  The (.*) is used as a placeholder for the variables coming from the feature file
+  The (.*) is used as a placeholder for the variables coming from the feature file.
   Make sure to give the exact amount of variables as arguments in the function

   More info about making testcases with cucumber: https://cucumber.io/